Philippa Spurway Interior Architect

 External Walls Completed

-The builders will have to find alternative work over the summer in their own country Albania and we may have to wait a while for them to be available again, once they are allowed to start work after the summer break.
+The builders will need to find alternative work over the summer in their own country, Albania, and we may have to wait a while for them to become available again once construction is allowed to resume after the summer break.

 984EEDD4-03DE-4FAE-BD73-FFC399900D44_1_201_a